-- Selenskie Isady Fish Market – this is one of the many centres for the trade in locally caught fish.
-You can find here all delicacies which the area is famous for: sturgeon, sterlet, beluga, catfish, pike, roach and sabrefish.
-Of course you can also buy black caviar here, but remember to keep the receipt to be able to confirm at customs that you have bought it legally.
+- Selenskie Isady Fish Market – this is one of the many centres for the trade-in locally caught fish.
+You can find here all delicacies which the area is famous for: sturgeon, sterlet, beluga, catfish, pike, roach and sablefish.
+Of course, you can also buy black caviar here, but remember to keep the receipt to be able to confirm at customs that you have bought it legally.

 Duration: 3h | Transportation: by a private car